dlcowen/FSEventsParser/README.md

 Notes
 ----------------------

-Parsed records can be in excess of 1 million records.
+- Parsed records can be in excess of 1 million records.

-Place all FSEvent files and carved GZIP files in the same directory.
-Then run the script and point it at that directory.
-The script will not search subdirectories.
+- The script does not recursively search subdirectories.
+All fsevent files including carved gzip must be place in the same directory.
-Currently the script does not perform deduplication.
-When carving for GZIP files, if you carve from allocated, you will experience duplicated records.
+- Currently the script does not perform deduplication.
+Duplicate records may occur when carved gzips are also parsed.

 Ouput Column Reference